The Innovation Lab

 The Innovative solutions and tools developed from the Media-Tech Hub Innovation Lab, can then used for data mining, analysis and dissemination of actionable insights to provide ready content for use by journalists, activists and social change actors.
 These solutions are geared towards promoting good governance, transparency and accountability in different sectors and at different levels of governance from within communities, nationally and regionally.

 With a variety of curated online courses, resources and reading materials Media-Techs Learning Hub provides opportunities for trainings to enhance your skills in media development work.
-Our leaning experience seeks to break down the pervasive academic silos of information technology and journalism.
+Our learning experience seeks to break down the pervasive academic silos of information technology and journalism.
 Our training includes both experienced and novice media practitioners.
 Attendants work in small teams engaging in peer-to-peer teaching.

 The Mentorship Hub